linyqh/NarratoAI/README-cn.md

 </div>

-## Modpack 📥
-NarratoAI Modpack v0.1.2 is released 🚀

-Hurry up and follow the WeChat public account [NarratoAI助手] and reply to the keyword [整合包] to get the latest download link!
-Give it a try!

-Note:
-- Currently only available for Windows, Mac version is in development, Linux version will be available in a future release.

 ## Future Plans 🥳
 - [x] Windows Integration Pack Release
 - [ ] Optimized the story generation process and improved the generation effect